johnwbyrd/pennyworth/doc/overview.md

   - Send requests to the API Gateway endpoint
   - Authenticate using API keys
   - Handle streaming and large responses as needed
+  - **MCP protocol support is a near-term requirement for compatibility with VS Code, Cursor, and similar tools.**

 ### 6. (Optional) S3
 - **Role:** Storage for large input files (if needed)